Derricks-DApps/ETH-Online/README.md

 Governance and issuing service for Barcodes as an alternative to GS1.
-Gives Busnisesses a global database to share product information.
+Gives businesses a global database to share product information.

 Contract Address - Scroll